Stuff in the works.

 3) Review – Time is paused.
 Players can “scrub” (move back and forth) through the preceding Action phase's timeline, reviewing the events of the Action Phase in order to plan for the next.
 The Review phase lasts until all players “ready up” for the next Planning Phase (again this can be time limited by server setting).

 Players have complete camera freedom in the 3D airspace.
 Tweaks are made to each aircraft's flightpath during the Planning Phase and the projected paths for the next Action Phase are shown via spectral "ghost lines".
 While players can see any flightpath changes they may make to their own aircraft, their opponents' ghost lines only reflect the last known inputs.
 Players must therefore get into the minds of their quarry to predict what their next move might be, using height, speed, comparative turning circles and misdirection to bring their own fighters into firing positions.

 The Player's online profile is not an individual pilot, but rather a whole squadron.
 A pool of pilots is drawn from for each match.
 Pilots gain experience from each fight, allowing them to squeeze more from their aircraft.
 However, casualties are permanent.
 As your squadron develops new aircraft become available and your match rank increases.
 Match types include simple dogfights (with various numbers of aircraft and players), bomber escort and shipping escort missions.
 Several players can play for each side of any engagement, perhaps taking control of just a few planes each in a much larger battle with set objectives.

 Scramble features dynamic atmospheric conditions such as cloud cover and time of day, allowing players to customise the scenario for a given match.
 While the focus of current builds is on multiplayer matchplay a singleplayer campaign is planned for the final release.

 All screenshots are untweaked and in-game.
+Video Updates on Twitter.

-A playable prototype build is available on request.
+We're currently seeking a publisher for Scramble! and a playable prototype build is available on request.